Rocket Lab: Public company (2021–present)

 On 3 May 2022, in the "There And Back Again" mission, the company launched its Electron rocket from New Zealand and attempted to recover it for the first time.
 It was able to capture the falling rocket booster in mid-air, a historic first.
 Beck later said that the booster was hanging improperly, so it was allowed to parachute into the water where it was extracted by a ship.

 In August 2022, the company revealed plans to become the first private company to reach Venus.
 The company is building a small probe, called the Venus Life Finder (VLF), which is designed to plunge through Venus's upper atmosphere for roughly five minutes between 29 mi and 37 mi above the planet's surface, searching for organic compounds.
 As of March 2025, the target launch date aboard the Electron rocket was the Summer of 2026.

 In October 2023, Rocket Lab officially opened its engine development facility in Long Beach to support the development of the Archimedes engine.
 The facility, including production assets such as machinery and equipment, had been acquired in May 2023 out of Virgin Orbit's bankruptcy proceedings.

-In January 2024, Rocket Lab became the prime contractor for a $515M USSF military satellite project, the company's largest contract to date.
+In January 2024, Rocket Lab became the prime contractor for a $515M United States Space Force (USSF) military satellite project, the company's largest contract to date.

 In April 2024, the company announced it would begin selling carbon composite products to customers.

 As of 2024, the company was developing the bigger Neutron reusable unibody rocket; multiple spacecraft buses, and rocket engines: Rutherford, Curie, HyperCurie, and Archimedes.
 In mid 2024, the company entered the engine test phase in Neutron's development process.

+In October 2024, Green Party Foreign Affairs Spokesperson Teanau Tuiono asked Minister for Space Judith Collins if she was aware BlackSky Technology "has a contract to supply high temporal frequency images and analysis to the Israeli Defence ministry" and if this will prohibit future launches from New Zealand.
+Space activities in New Zealand are monitored by the Outer Space and High-altitude Activities Act 2017, Teanau Tuiono questioning whether launches would be denied on the basis of international relations.
+Previously Cabinet has not permitted some payloads.